Arizona mother indicted in deaths of children found in car

 SUPERIOR, Ariz.
-(AP) — A grand jury has indicted an Arizona mother on two counts of second-degree murder and two counts of child abuse in connection with the deaths of her two small children.
+(AP) — A grand jury has indicted an Arizona mother on two counts of second-degree murder and two counts of child abuse in the deaths of her two small children.

-Authorities say Brittany Velasquez’s daughter and son died on March 26 in Superior, where they were left strapped in car seats in a vehicle.
-Court records show she was indicted on Wednesday.
+Authorities say Brittany Velasquez’s daughter and son died March 26 in Superior, where they were left strapped in car seats in a vehicle for 14 hours.
+Court records show she was indicted Wednesday.

-Authorities say Velasquez was the last person to see her children alive when she left them in a car outside of a family home and went to work in the morning.
+A message seeking comment from a public defender on her behalf was not immediately returned Friday.

-Documents show she called Superior police that night to report finding the children unresponsive in the vehicle.
+Authorities say Velasquez was the last person to see her children alive when she left them in a car outside of a family home and went to work.
+She called police that night to report finding the children unresponsive, and blamed their deaths on someone she said was supposed to be watching them.

 Most Read Nation & World Stories